LJPZebra/OLU/2P-Upgrade_v2.md

 [Go back to the main page](README.md)

-## Make the Fiber Output Compatible with the Light-Sheet Unit
+## Increasing the Fiber Numerical Aperture for Compatibility with the Light-Sheet Unit

 * The collimation and illumination objective form a one-to-one telescope.
 If we would simply connect the hollow core fiber to the light-sheet unit as we did in the 1P-Multicolor system then the light-sheet thickness would correspond to the mean field diameter of the hollow core fiber which is $23\mu m$ ([fiber spec sheet](https://github.com/vbormuth/OLU/files/9039097/PMC-C-K9005.B2_delivered_2019-01-16.pdf)).
 To get the same resolution as in the one-photon implementation we have to install an extra lens after the fiber to demagnify the laser waist from the fiber output to about $5\mu m$ and at the same time to increase the divergence angle of the laser to match the numerical aperture of the collimation objective.
 The numerical aperture of the fiber is 0.02 and thus a factor 5 times smaller compared to the numerical aperture of the detection objective.
 * With a [lens](https://www.thorlabs.com/thorproduct.cfm?partnumber=C151TMD-B) with a focal distance of f = 2mm and a numerical aperture of 0.5 you can demagnify the laser output from the fiber by a magnification of m = 0.2.
 Mount this lens via an [adaptor](https://www.thorlabs.com/thorproduct.cfm?partnumber=S05TM06) into the the [lens tube](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM05M10) which you prepared in step (5-7) of the [manual of the 1P-Multicolor unit](1P_Multicolor_System.md).